xxLestadxx/Dissertation/README.md

 - ID -> encripty -> authority -> decript -> ID
 - __proper trust model__
     - who is certifying which info (Resources/Participants ACL)
-    - who can see the info (Query and ACL)

 - who is holding what and what cross checks are possible
 - global picture of identity system
 - Am I my public key only or I will be able to do more things in the system (add a participant, enter as the participant in the network)